Emancipation Celebration

 The Route

 The parade will start at 900 N. Hightower Street, at the old Thomaston Mills Parking Lot.
-The parade will move down N Bethel Street to East Main Street and make a right turn onto East Main Street (5 Way Stop / Dollar General).
-The parade will travel on East Main Street then make a left onto S. Church Street (Colony Bank) and “end” at Southside BP 500 S. Center Street.
+The parade will move down N Bethel Street to Thompson Street and make a right turn onto Thompson Street (Jump 4 Fun GA).
+The parade will travel on Thompson Street then make a left onto S. Church Street (Alfa Insurance / 5 Tower Events Center) and “end” at Southside BP 500 S. Center Street.

-The parade will then split where participants on our program will go to Lincoln Park and children and others will be escorted back to The Parking Lot.
+The parade will then split where participants on our program will go to Lincoln Park and children will be escorted back to The Parking Lot.

 SEE MAP!
 Join the festival at Lincoln Park!